BND Hamburger Icon

 Alexa for Business case studies

-Harsha Reddy, co-founder and editor-in-chief of Small Biz Genius, was considering hiring an office assistant who could help with meetings and keeping other loose ends in order.
+Harsha Reddy, co-founder and editor-in-chief of Small Biz Genius, was considering hiring an office assistant who could help with meetings and keeping loose ends in order.
 Instead, the company opted for Alexa for Business to handle some of those tasks.

-“We are mainly using Alexa for checking into meetings and taking care of schedules, as well as checking in on various processes’ progress,” Reddy said.
+“We are mainly using Alexa for checking into meetings and taking care of schedules as well as checking in on various processes’ progress,” Reddy said.
 “We had her connected to our company Google Calendar and our individual working calendars.”

-As the CEO of Ecopreneurist, Ollie Smith has seen the value of Alexa for Business.
-“In my experience, the service has enabled my employees to become much more productive through the automated management of schedules, reminder alerts and the option to dial into team conference calls remotely.
-In addition, the intuitive system allows my managers to monitor individual device usage from the central dashboard, saving valuable time in the process.”
+“In my experience, the service has enabled my employees to become much more productive through the automated management of schedules, reminder alerts and the option to dial into team conference calls remotely,” Smith said.
+“In addition, the intuitive system allows my managers to monitor individual device usage from the central dashboard, saving valuable time in the process.”

-“Using Alexa as a digital virtual assistant can definitely save you time in the office, but it largely depends on the type of recurring tasks you can automate, and this differs from person to person,” Alexander said.
+“Using Alexa as a digital virtual assistant can definitely save you time in the office, but it largely depends on the type of recurring tasks you can automate and this differs from person to person,” Alexander said.
 “I do expect to see more enterprise suites and features become available over the next year or two that will broaden the possibilities of Alexa.”

 How to create your own Alexa skills